refractionPOINT/lce_doc/docs/dr.md

 [TOC]

-Detect lambdas are designed to allow you to push out a detection rule and with a custom action in record time.
+Detection & Response rules are designed to allow you to push out a detection rule and with a custom action in record time.
-Think of it like a `lambda` in various programming languages or in AWS.
+Think of them like AWS Lambda or Google Cloud Functions.
 They can be added and removed with single operations and they become immediately available/running as they are set.

 A D&R rule has two components: